ashwini-kr-sharma/chipatac2020/02_ATAC_ReadQC.md

 # 2. ATAC-seq : Raw read quality control - FastQC

 ## `fastq` file format
-Raw sequencing reads are stored in text files containg the sequence of nucleotides and its associated quality scores.
+Raw sequencing reads are stored in text files containing the sequence of nucleotides and its associated quality scores.
 These are called `fastq` text files and are usually in compressed formats like `XYZ.fastq.gz`.
 Each read is described by **4 lines**, lets look at the first four lines of an example `fastq` file -

 ```
+cd

-zcat /vol/volume/HCT116/fastqdata/ATACseq/ATAC_Rep1_ENCFF121EPT_R1.fastq.gz | head -n 12
+zcat data/fastqdata/ATACseq/ATAC_Rep1_ENCFF121EPT.fastq_R1.gz | head -n 4

 @J00118:569:HGKLCBBXY:5:1101:1489:1261 1:N:0:GTAGAGGA+AGAGTANA
 AATCAGCACCCTGTGTCTAGCTCANGGTTTGTAAANATACCANTCAGCACTCTNTATCTAGCTAATCNAGTGNAGANCTTTTGTGTCTAGCTNAGGGNTTG
 +
 AA-FFJJJJFJJJJJJFJJJJJJF#FFFJJJ7AJJ#FJJ<<F#-FJJ--FFFJ#JJFJJA<AAFJFF#-<JF#7JJ#FFAFJ7J<J-A-F<J#FAFF#JF7
 ```

-- Line 1 begining with a `@` character represents a sequence identifier.
+- Line 1 beginning with a `@` character represents a sequence identifier.
 In this identifier, each value separated by a `:` represents an information about the read.
 Depending on the sequencing platform, this may vary.
 You can find more detailed information [here](https://en.wikipedia.org/wiki/FASTQ_format).
 - Line 2 consists of the actual sequence reads.
-- Line 3 begining with a `+` character can have the same information as Line 1, be empty or some additional description of the reads.
+- Line 3 beginning with a `+` character can have the same information as Line 1, be empty or some additional description of the reads.
 - Line 4 encodes the quality values for the nucleotides in Line 2.
 It, thus will have same number of letter as Line 2.

 > Do you know the difference between `fast[q]` and `fast[a]` file formats ? see [`here`](https://en.wikipedia.org/wiki/FASTA_format)